mrmartin/spectral_online_viewer/README.md

 3. viewing multiple images
 4. clicking a pixel in the image generates a graph of spectral responses at that location
 5. scalable, fast, simple
+6. shareable static URLs linking to a specific view of any image